neuronsimulator/nrn/pythonbasics.rst

     import pickle
     contacts = [joe, bob] # Make a list of contacts

-    with open('contacts.p', 'w') as pickle_file: # Make a new file pickle.dump(contacts, pickle_file)       # Write contact list
+    with open('contacts.p', 'wb') as pickle_file: # Make a new file pickle.dump(contacts, pickle_file)       # Write contact list

-    with open('contacts.p', 'r') as pickle_file: # Open the file for reading contacts2 = pickle.load(pickle_file)     # Load the pickled contents
+    with open('contacts.p', 'rb') as pickle_file: # Open the file for reading contacts2 = pickle.load(pickle_file)     # Load the pickled contents

     for elem in contacts2: